Sugar Ray

+Sugar Ray is an American rock band formed in Newport Beach, California in 1986 that currently consists of Mark McGrath, Rodney Sheppard, Dean Butterworth, and Kristian Attard.
+Originally playing heavier nu metal and funk metal style music, the band shifted styles to a more radio-friendly pop sound after they achieved success with "Fly" (1997).
+The band then achieved success with "Every Morning" (1999), "Someday" (1999), "Falls Apart" (1999), "Answer the Phone" (2001), and "When It's Over" (2001).
+The band has released seven studio albums: Lemonade and Brownies (1995), Floored (1997), 14:59 (1999), Sugar Ray (2001), In the Pursuit of Leisure (2003), Music for Cougars (2009), and Little Yachty (2019).

 History

 Formation and Lemonade and Brownies (1986–1996)

 The band members grew up in Orange County, California.
-Rodney Sheppard played in a number of reggae bands, including working with future Good Charlotte drummer Dean Butterworth.
+Rodney Sheppard played in several reggae bands and worked with future Good Charlotte drummer Dean Butterworth.
 In the late 1980s, prior to Sugar Ray, Sheppard and Stan Frazier played together in a band under the name The Tories.
 Later additions Murphy Karges and Mark McGrath changed the band's name to Shrinky Dinx (initially "Shrinky Dinks").
-After signing with Atlantic Records, the name was changed to Sugar Ray upon threat of a lawsuit from the Milton Bradley Company, maker of the Shrinky Dinks toy.
+After signing with Atlantic Records, the name was changed to Sugar Ray, after Sugar Ray Leonard, upon threat of a lawsuit from the Milton Bradley Company, maker of the Shrinky Dinks toy.

-The band's debut album, Lemonade and Brownies, was released in 1995 and though it failed to produce a major hit single it did earn them recognition in alternative circles.
+The band's debut album, Lemonade and Brownies, was released in 1995 and though it was not a commercial success, it did earn the band recognition in alternative music circles.
+It included the song "Mean Machine", which peaked at No. 45 on the Radio & Records active rock chart.

 Floored (1997–1998)

-Sugar Ray's first mainstream hit came in the summer of 1997 with their song "Fly", which was released from the album Floored and featured reggae musician Super Cat.
-"Fly" did not sound anything at all like the rest of the tracks on the album and received frequent radio play, resulting in a number one rank on the Billboard's Airplay List.
-As a result of the success of "Fly", Floored sold well and was certified double platinum.
-By the end of 1997 critics were skeptical that Sugar Ray could put out another successful song and labeled them a one-hit wonder.
+The band's first mainstream hit was "Fly", released in May 1997.
+It was included on the album Floored and featured reggae musician Super Cat.
+"Fly" did not sound anything at all like the rest of the tracks on the album and received frequent radio play, reaching number 1 on Billboard's Airplay List.
+As a result of the success of "Fly", Floored sold well and achieved the RIAA certification of double platinum.
+By the end of 1997, critics were skeptical that Sugar Ray could put out another successful song and labeled them a one-hit wonder.
 The same year, Sugar Ray was featured in the movie Fathers' Day, starring Billy Crystal and Robin Williams.

+Sugar Ray played on the Vans Warped Tour in 1997.